sunriselayer/gitbook/learn/sunrise/data-availability.md

 ### Tx Mempool Scalability

 *Transaction mempool scalability* is a major limitation in on-chain DA systems.
-As the size of transactions (such as `BlobTxs`) grows, the transaction mempool, which temporarily holds pending transactions, can become overloaded, limiting throughput and scalability.
+As the size of BLOB data grows, the transaction mempool, which temporarily holds pending transactions, can become overloaded, limiting throughput and scalability.

 In off-chain DA systems, this limitation is mitigated by storing large amounts of data externally, with only the necessary hashes or metadata being stored on-chain.
 This allows for **greater scalability** and the ability to process larger volumes of data without congesting the mempool.